top of page

 • Writer's pictureAlissa Anderson

-In today’s blog I want to discuss the condition I most commonly see pets present to me with for emergency euthanasia, hemoabdomen (blood within the abdominal cavity).
+In today’s blog I want to discuss the condition I most commonly see dogs present to me with for emergency euthanasia, hemoabdomen (blood within the abdominal cavity).
 Most commonly in my patients, this is caused by a tumor or mass (spleen, liver, gastrointestinal tract, etc) rupturing.
-I tell owners these masses are like ticking time bombs, because they may be grow quite large or for a long time without your pet showing physical symptoms, and they can cause an acute, sudden decline.
-This is a reason why at a minimum, routine veterinary physical exams are recommended yearly for all pets, and in particular every 6 months for senior pets.
-Depending on its size and/or location, your veterinarian may be able to palpate (feel) a mass if one is present.
-Bloodwork and imaging (radiographs, ultrasound, etc) are also helpful tools for identifying certain masses.
-If a mass is found, your veterinarian may need to perform surgery (+/- biopsy), chemotherapy, or other treatments.
+I tell owners these masses are like ticking time bombs, because they may be grow quite large or for a long time without your pet showing physical symptoms, and if they rupture they can cause an acute, sudden decline, progressing to death within minutes to hours in severe cases.
+It is not a failure on your part, something you did not notice - there were literally no signs you would know to look for because you are not a trained veterinary professional!
+This is a reason why at a minimum, routine veterinary physical exams are recommended yearly for all pets, and in particular at least every 6 months for senior pets.
+Depending on the size and/or location, your veterinarian may be able to palpate (feel) a mass if one is present.
+Imaging (radiographs, ultrasound, etc), and in some cases bloodwork, are also helpful tools for identifying certain masses.
+If a mass is found, your veterinarian may need to perform surgery (+/- biopsy), refer you for consult with a veterinary oncologist +/-chemotherapy, or other treatments.
+A biopsy and histopathology testing are necessary to tell what the mass is, the prognosis, and the best course of treatment.
+It is a great day for your pet's veterinary team when they get to share news that a splenic tumor came back as a benign hemangioma, and the surgery has been curative!

-Humane euthanasia is an option, sometimes the best one, for senior pets with hemoabdomen, especially if they are in a critical state or do not have the option for surgery.
+It is important to repeat that humane euthanasia is an option, sometimes the best one, for pets with hemoabdomen, especially if they are in a critical state or do not have the option for surgery.
 The tumor may have already metastasized to other organs (full body radiographs may be needed pre-operatively to try to rule this out, but there is no guarantee the mets would be visible).
 The possibility of an acute crisis is ever present from such a mass.
-You should learn to monitor your pet’s vital signs so you can understand what their “normals” are - I am happy to email you some more information on that if needed.
-Please let me know if you have any questions about the information I’ve presented in today’s blog, and thank you for reading!
+You should learn to monitor your pet’s vital signs so you can understand what their “normals” are.
+There are even free apps available for you to track respiratory rates or even heart rates to note changes over time!

 bottom of page